 What is an Attack Surface?

-Last Updated on 19 August 2022 by admin
+Last Updated on 13 June 2023 by admin

 What is an attack surface?

 The attack surface refers to the sum of all possible security exposures that an attacker could use as an entry point to penetrate a system or network.
 They are hyper-dimensional, constantly changing, and can grow rapidly, making them notoriously difficult to manage.
+The larger the attack surface, the more opportunities an attacker has to find and exploit vulnerabilities.

 Due to the cumbersome nature of the attack surface, the role of CISOs has become one of the toughest and most demanding in the business world.
 In fact, nearly 80% of senior security and IT leaders lack confidence in their cyber security posture.